higorgeous/contract/README.md

 - `swapAndLiquify` works correctly when the threshold balance is reached
 - `maxTransactionAmount` works correctly and *unlimited* accounts are not subject to the limit
 - `maxWalletBalance` works correctly and *unlimited* accounts are not subject to the limit
-- Accounts excluded from fees are not subjecto tx fees
+- Accounts excluded from fees are not subject to tx fees
 - Accounts excluded from rewards do not share in rewards
 - BNB collected/stuck in the contract can be withdrawn